nocomplexity/FreeAndOpenMachineLearning/README.md

 ## Research questions

-The main research questions this project are:
+The main research questions for this project are:
 * What problems can be more easily solved using machine learning applications?
 * What are the main security,privacy and safety concerns when machine learning is applied and used more widely?